MBBS in Nepal 2026: Your Easy Guide to Admission

 Important Points to Remember

-- Indian students must secure a minimum 50% score in NEET-UG 2026 and obtain 50% aggregate marks in Class XII Physics, Chemistry, and Biology to qualify for admission and subsequent eligibility to practice medicine in India after clearing the mandatory screening test.
+- Indian students must score at least 50% in NEET-UG 2026 and secure 50% in Physics, Chemistry, and Biology in Class XII to be eligible for MBBS in Nepal.

 Frequently Asked Questions (FAQs)